cicirello/user-statistician/README.md

 * [GitHub Octicons](https://github.com/primer/octicons) for the icons in the stats image; and
 * We started with our template repository for GitHub Actions implemented in
   Python: [cicirello/python-github-action-template](https://github.com/cicirello/python-github-action-template).

+## Blog Posts

+Here is a selection of blog posts about the user-statistician on DEV.to:
+* [Progress and Lessons Learned Internationalizing the user-statistician GitHub Action](https://dev.to/cicirello/progress-and-lessons-learned-internationalizing-the-user-statistician-github-action-2he9), posted on DEV on October 13, 2021.
+* [Hacktoberfest Participants Help Us Internationalize the user-statistician GitHub Action](https://dev.to/cicirello/hacktoberfest-participants-help-us-internationalize-the-user-statistician-github-action-2bga), posted on DEV on September 29, 2021.
+* [Generate a GitHub stats SVG for your GitHub Profile README in GitHub Actions](https://dev.to/cicirello/generate-a-github-stats-svg-for-your-github-profile-readme-in-github-actions-1iaj), posted on DEV on July 29, 2021.

 ## Support the Project